meshery/meshery-operator/README.md

 </div>
 <br />
 <p align="center">
 A self-service engineering platform, <a href="https://meshery.io">Meshery</a>, is the open source, cloud native manager that enables the design and management of all Kubernetes-based infrastructure and applications.
-Among other features,  As an extensible platform, Meshery offers visual and collaborative GitOps, freeing you from the chains of YAML while managing Kubernetes multi-cluster deployments.
+Among other features, as an extensible platform, Meshery offers visual and collaborative GitOps, freeing you from the chains of YAML while managing Kubernetes multi-cluster deployments.
 </p>
 <br />